 Representative Wilcox graduated from Yelm High School in 1981.
 He attended the University of Puget Sound, participating in the Honors classical curriculum and graduated from Washington State University with a bachelor’s degree in History.

 JT and his wife, Kathy, a 6th grade teacher in Yelm, have three children.
-One currently attends Yelm High School, one attends the University of Washington and one is active duty in the Army.
+One attends Whitworth University, one just graduated from the University of Washington and one is active duty in the Army.

 He was employed at Wilcox Farms and Wilcox Dairy Farms for 23 years, managing diverse operations including an 800 cow dairy herd, feed mills and commodity purchasing.
 In 1995, he transitioned to processing operations, managing the highest volume fluid milk processing plant in the Pacific Northwest, designing and opening the first new fluid milk plant in the Northwest in 20 years, and leading the acquisition of three additional dairy companies.
 He also supervised the operation of a five-state distribution system that included over 100 refrigerated trailers.